 - Remember to keep records of workplace incidents and injuries and make them available when needed.

 Can a company be sued in the USA for being employee safety negligent?

-There is no straight answer or clear cut response to the above question.
-But, under the worker’s compensation system, employees are obligated to compensate an injured worker for injuries without any thorny questions of raising the blame on anyone.
+There is no straight answer or clear-cut response to the above question.
+But, under the worker’s compensation system, employers are obligated to compensate an injured worker for injuries without any thorny questions of raising the blame on anyone.